fnaumenko/bioStat/README.md

 chr2
 ...
 ```
-"mism" – mismatches – means the number of erroneous nucleotides in a read (limited by the length of the read);<br>
+`mism` – mismatches – means the number of erroneous nucleotides in a read (limited by the length of the read);<br>
-"readCnt" – number of reads with given mismatches number;<br>
+`readCnt` – number of reads with given mismatches number;<br>
-"quality" – average quality value in relative units for given reads;<br>
+`quality` – average quality value in relative units for given reads;<br>
-"precise" means the number of reads mapped to true coordinates without mismatches.
+`precise` means the number of reads mapped to true coordinates without mismatches.
 Zero mismatches denotes reads without mismatches but mapped to "false" position (different from the original).

 #### Options description